GiMattia/PyPLUTO/Docs/source/index.rst

 **PyPLUTO** is a Python library which loads and plots the data obtain from the PLUTO code simulations.
-The aim of this package is to simplify some non-trivial python routines in order to quickly recover plots that can be inserted in scientific publications.
+The aim of this package is to simplify some non-trivial python routines in order to quickly recover effective plots that are suited for scientific publications.
-Check out the :doc:`install` section for further information regarding the installation, the section :ref:`install <loadclass>`.

 .. note::
    This project is under active development.